zooniverse/json-api-client/README.md

 # Retrieve several resources by ID
 client.type('people').get(['1', '2', '3']).then (people) ->

-# Retrieve a resource by ID, skipping local cache (TODO: Fix inconsistent syntax)
+# Retrieve a resource by ID, skipping local cache
 # (Any request with query params is passed to the server.)
 client.type('people').get('1', {})).then (person) ->